-1 benefits; and 2 (d) otherwise implement simplified rules.
-3 (7) (8) (a) Benefits earned by a landowner who participates in a hunting access program may include 4 but are not limited to those applied in the manner described in subsections (7) (b) (8)(b) and (7) (c) (8)(c).
-5 (b) A landowner may receive direct payments: 6 (i) for weed control or may direct payments to be made directly to the county weed control board; 7 (ii) for fire protection or may direct fire protection payments to be made to the local fire district or 8 the county where the landowner resides; and 9 (iii) to offset insurance costs incurred for allowing public hunting access.
-10 (c) The department may provide assistance in the construction and maintenance of roads, gates, 11 and parking facilities and in the signing of property.
-12 (8) (9) (a) Except as provided in 87-1-264 and subsection (8) (b) (9)(b) of this section, payments to a 13 landowner who participates in a hunting access program through an annual agreement may not exceed 14 \$50,000 a year , and \$25,000 a year for agreements that only provide access to public land for hunting 15 purposes.
-16 (b) Each landowner who participates in a unified cooperative agreement pursuant to subsection (3)
+1 (D) ALLOW AN ADJACENT PUBLIC LAND LEASEHOLDER THE OPPORTUNITY TO SUPPORT OR OBJECT TO THE 2 PROPOSED ACCESS AGREEMENT.
+3 (7)(8) For agreements-In Considering a Proposed Agreement that only provide Provides access to 4 adjacent public lands for hunting purposes, the commission may; 5 (A) CONSIDER AN ADJACENT LEASEHOLDER'S SUPPORT FOR OR OBJECTION TO A PROPOSED ACCESS 6 AGREEMENT; 7 (a)(B) exempt the access agreement from tracking the number of days of public hunting access 8 provided by a participating landowner; 9 (b)(c) agree to a payment to the landowner that is a flat fee rate and not based on the number of 10 days of public hunting access provided by a participating landowner; 11 (e)(D) use the amount and opportunity provided by public lands access as factors to determine 12 benefits; and 13 (d)(E) otherwise implement simplified rules.
+14 (7)(8)(9) (a) Benefits earned by a landowner who participates in a hunting access program may 15 include but are not limited to those applied in the manner described in subsections $\frac{(7)(b)}{(8)(b)}$ $\frac{(9)(B)}{(9)(B)}$ and $\frac{(7)(c)}{(8)(b)}$ 16 (8)(c) (9)(c).
+17 (b) A landowner may receive direct payments: 18 (i) for weed control or may direct payments to be made directly to the county weed control board; 19 (ii) for fire protection or may direct fire protection payments to be made to the local fire district or 20 the county where the landowner resides; and 21 (iii) to offset insurance costs incurred for allowing public hunting access.
+22 (c) The department may provide assistance in the construction and maintenance of roads, gates, 23 and parking facilities and in the signing of property.
+24 (8)(9)(10) (a) Except as provided in 87-1-264 and subsection (8)(b) (9)(b) (10)(B) of this section, 25 payments to a landowner who participates in a hunting access program through an annual agreement may not 26 exceed \$50,000 a year, and \$25,000 a year for agreements that only provide access to public land for hunting 27 purposes .
+28 (b) Each landowner who participates in a unified cooperative agreement pursuant to subsection (3)